nuageeee/djs-boilerplate/README.md

 </p>

 This discord bot was made to help you with the commands/events handling in DJS.
-Thanks to [Fyxren](https://github.com/Fyxren/Discord.js-V14-handler/tree/main) for this handler (i use this to made this one)
+Thanks to [Fyxren](https://github.com/Fyxren/Discord.js-V14-handler/tree/main) for his handler, he really help me (the repo) for creating this boilerplate
 #### Installation

 Go to [release page](https://github.com/nuageeee/djs-boilerplate/releases) and take the last update.